Dr. Anthony Levatino: Abortionist Turned Pro-Life

 Everybody does their thing for pro-life.
 For me, it is trying to educate people….I want the general public to know what the doctors know: That this is a person.
 This is a baby.
 This is not some kind of blob of tissue and it does make a difference.

 In addition, Dr. Anthony Levatino has spoken before the House Judiciary Committee twice—once in October 2015 and again in 2018—in an effort to defund Planned Parenthood.
+He still regularly speaks before audiences and tries to teach about the horror of abortion.

 Dr. Levatino’s Testimony to the House Judiciary Committee